jilkothari/Udacity-DataAnalystNanodegree/README.md

 # Udacity-DataAnalsytNanodegree
-Consist of the project done in the Data Analyst Nanodegree program by Udacity
+Consists of the projects done in the Data Analyst Nanodegree program by Udacity.